Sleep Training System™

 The irresistibility of sleep is one cornerstone of the Sleep Training System.
 This is one key reason why, when properly applied, you can expect this program to work for you.

-We will leverage this fact – that you can’t not sleep – to help break the back of insomnia.
+We will leverage this fact – that you can’t not sleep – to help break the grip of insomnia.
 We will use this fact to in effect press the reset button on your internal sleep clock, your sleep system, and give you a fresh new start.
-This will help you shake loose whatever hold insomnia has, so that you sleep better and awaken more refreshed.
-Using the tools and techniques in the STS, you can and will sleep better, permanently, and without the need for sleeping pills or drugs of any kind.
+This will help you permanently shake loose from insomnia's hold, so that you sleep better and awaken more refreshed.
+Using the methods in the STS, you can and will sleep better sustainably, and without the need for sleeping pills or drugs of any kind.

 The sleep paradox